 The evening before our Cumbrian road trip, which incidentally was a washout, we paid a flying visit to Newby Bridge and Lakeside at the southern end of Lake Windermere

-Initially, we simply wanted a toilet break, but it was so nice we stayed a while.
-For such a small place, there’s a lot going on:
+Initially, we wanted a toilet break, but it was so lovely we stayed a while.
+For such a small place, a lot is going on:

 Lakeside and Haverthwaite Railway

 Lakeside Train Station is on the Haverthwaite line.
-Originally built to move coal and iron during the Industrial Revolution the railway today is a tourist attraction in itself.
+Originally built to move coal and iron during the Industrial Revolution, the railway today is a tourist attraction.

-If you’ll excuse the cliche, the pier at lakeside is picture postcard gorgeous…
+If you’ll excuse the cliche, the pier at the lakeside is picture-postcard gorgeous.

-For more detailed information about Windermere Lake Cruises and accessibility visit their website.
+Visit their website for more detailed information about Windermere Lake Cruises and its accessibility.

 The Lakes Aquarium